Gakeniii/foodcourt-db/README.md

 and start the server

 `flask run`
+## Endpoints
+  - User endpoints use Postman to insert the Authorization and access keys - /users /users/:id
+  - Outlet endpoints - /outlets /outlet/:id
+  - Menu endpoints - /menu_items /menu_items/:id
+  - Reservation endpoints - /bookings /bookings/:id
+  - Orders endpoints - /orders /orders/:id

 ## Functionality
 This code enables the user to <br>
-- Sign in login and log out
+- Sign in log in and log out
 - View all outlets
 - Make an order that will persist in the database
-- View cart and check with the order they made
+- View the cart and check with the order they made
 - Reserve a table
 - With socket.io the owner can make updates on the client's orders and the client's order is automatically updated with a notification
 - the owner can see the orders and reservations fetched from the database